JE99s/Threat-Hunting-in-Memory-with-Volatility/README.md

-# Threat Hunting in Memory with Volatility
+# Hunting in Memory with Volatility

 <br />
 <h2>Utilities Used</h2>